Compute prediction intervals and other information by applying the adaptive conformal prediction (ACP) method.

 A list containing information abouth the conformal prediction model.

-is included in the object
+If mean is included in the object, the components mean,

-will also be returned, showing the information
+lower, and upper will also be returned, showing the information

 about the forecasts generated using all available observations.